spacexcorp/iron-man/README.md

 1. Make sure to install `python` and `mkdocs` following the instructions in the [official documentation](https://www.mkdocs.org/);
+2. For the best experience, please install the [Windmill theme for MkDocs](https://github.com/gristlabs/mkdocs-windmill/) either by installing the package (recommended) or cloning the repository;
-2. Clone the repository;
+3. Clone this repository;
-3. Run `python -m mkdocs serve` in the project root.
+4. Run `python -m mkdocs serve` in the project root.
 The changes you make in the documentation should be visible in `http://localhost:8000/`;

 ## Contributing